MertenD/gamificated-bpmn-engine/README.md

 This repository contains a gamified implementation of a BPMN (Business Process Model and Notation) engine.
 It is built using React and TypeScript.

+The project aims to provide a unique approach to visualizing and interacting with BPMN processes by introducing gamification elements.
+This is achieved by extending the traditional BPMN elements with game mechanics, such as challenges, rewards and a minimap.
+The goal is to make the process more engaging and enjoyable for the user.

+To create the gamificated bpmn processes for this engine, there is a separate editor available.
+You can access the editor at [http://gbpmneditor.mertendieckmann.de/](http://gbpmneditor.mertendieckmann.de/) or you can view the [editor github repository](https://github.com/MertenD/bpmn-editor).

 ## Overview

 The main entry point of the application is `src/App.tsx`, which sets up the React application and includes the main components.